Natural Relief for Migraines – Reduce Migraine Frequency

-Migraine headaches can be some of the worst pain you’ll ever deal with.
-In fact, when you have a migraine, it can be so debilitating that you don’t go to work or family functions.
+Migraine headaches can be the worst pain you’ll ever have to deal with.
+In fact, when you have a migraine, it can be so debilitating that you probably can’t go to work or enjoy family functions.
 Sadly 1 out of 8 Americans suffer with migraine headaches.
 I’m Dr. David Spitz, a Bristol chiropractor, and a migraine sufferer.
 I know migraines; let my staff and I help you.

 What Are Symptoms of Migraine Headaches?

 Migraine headaches are usually one-sided, but they don’t have to be; the excruciating pain can occur on both sides of the head as well.
 The pain when you are experiencing a migraine, may feel like it’s originating from your neck, and can radiate up to one or both sides of your head.
-Usually the migraine pain has an intense throbbing sensation that makes it feel as though your head is exploding with each heart beat.
-Accompanying symptoms can include, blurry or altered vision, severe nausea or vomiting and sensitivity to light and sound (which is why oftentimes migraine patients seek the solace of a dark, quiet room).
+Usually the migraine pain has an intense throbbing sensation that makes it feel as though your head is exploding with each heartbeat.
+Accompanying symptoms can include, blurry or altered vision, severe nausea or vomiting and sensitivity to light and sound (which is why migraine patients often seek the solace of a dark, quiet room).
 Associated symptoms can also include: odd visual sensations such as flickering of light, blind spots and tingling in the arms or legs.
-Usually, the odd visual sensations precede a migraine and are called an aura.
+Usually, the odd visual sensations precede a migraine and are called an aura. ²

 Phases of a Migraine

 - Prodromal Phase – often occurs several hours or days before migraine begins.
 It can include unusual energy and excitability, thirst/hunger, cravings and increased sleep.